Caden (given name): Etymology

+Caden is a contemporary Acholi Christian name used to symbolize a testimony or witness.
+It expresses the Christian idea of a life that bears witness to God’s faithfulness and truth.
+The name is adapted into Acholi phonetics for ease of pronunciation and cultural relevance in modern Christian naming practices.

 Spelling and derivatives

 The name has several alternative spellings.

 Arabic derivatives

 In the Arabic language the name usually begins with the letter K and is spelled as Kaden, Kadeen, Kadein, Kadin, Kadyn, Kaeden, Kaedin, Kaedon, Kaedyn, Kaidan, Kaiden, Kaidin, Kaydan and Kayden, Khaden.